f3l1p/voice-corner/README.md

 # Voice-corner

 - Website that have a video library for learn and practice singing.
 The website contains a searchbar and checkboxes for accesibility in the filter process.

+## Preview

-# Technologies
+## Technologies

 This project was created with: